 Her list of publications can be found at http://www.ntu.edu.sg/home/yeefen/

-Hannah also has a special interest in moral philosophy, especially its role in guiding law and law making.
-To this end, she has written one article on medical negligence law from a moral philosophical perspective.
+Hannah also has a special interest in ethics and moral philosophy, especially its role in guiding law and law making.

 - Hannah YeeFen LIM.
 (2017).
 Data Protection in the Practical Context: Strategies and Techniques.
 Academy Publishing.